SurajB-2601/FontPlayWithXamForms/README.md

 <img src="https://github.com/SurajB-2601/FontPlayWithXamForms/blob/master/screenshots/FontPlay1.png" height="400" />

-### 2.Set the proper build action for the Font Files:
+### 2. Set the proper build action for the Font Files:

   a.
 Now we have copied the files but we also have to set the build action to each of the font files as **BundleResource**.
 You can do that by      selecting all the fonts and set the build action to BundleResource